MicrosoftDocs/architecture-center/docs/ai-ml/index.md

 - Model and feature serving endpoints are available with a single click and provide milliseconds of latency.
 - Data and model monitoring.

-You can also use [Mosaic AI Vector Search], which is optimized for storing and retrieving embeddings.
+You can also use [Mosaic AI Vector Search](/azure/databricks/generative-ai/vector-search), which is optimized for storing and retrieving embeddings.
 Embeddings are crucial for applications that require similarity searches, such as RAG (Retrieval Augmented Generation), recommendation systems, and image recognition.

 - [Azure Databricks - Serve data for ML and AI](/azure/databricks/machine-learning/serve-data-ai)
 - [Mosaic AI Vector Search](/azure/databricks/generative-ai/vector-search)

 ## Data connectors for AI